Samuel Barber: Piano

 Barber's most important and most played works for the piano include his Excursions, Op.
-20, which emulate four styles of classic American idioms, including the boogie woogie and blues, and the Piano Sonata in E-flat minor, Op.
-26. The Nocturne ("Homage to John Field"), Op.
+20, which emulate four styles of classic American idioms, including the boogie-woogie and blues, and the Piano Sonata in E-flat minor, Op.
+26. The Nocturne (Homage to John Field), Op.
 33, is another respected piece which he composed for the instrument.
+In 1977, the Van Cliburn Foundation commissioned Barber to write a Ballade, Op.
+46, for the fifth Van Cliburn International Piano Competition.

 Opera

 Menotti supplied the libretto for Barber's opera Vanessa.
 (Menotti also contributed the libretto for Barber's chamber opera A Hand of Bridge.)
-In 1956, using his vocal training, Barber played and sang the score of Vanessa for the Metropolitan Opera's General Manager, Rudolf Bing, who accepted the work.
+In 1956, using his vocal training, Barber played and sang the score of Vanessa for the Metropolitan Opera's general manager, Rudolf Bing, who accepted the work.
 It premiered in January 1958.
 Vanessa won the 1958 Pulitzer Prize and gained acclaim as the first American grand opera.

 Barber's Antony and Cleopatra was commissioned for the new Metropolitan Opera House at Lincoln Center, and premiered at the opening of Opera House on September 16, 1966.
 The elaborate production, designed by Franco Zeffirelli, was plagued with technical disasters; it also overwhelmed and obscured Barber's music, which most critics derided as uncharacteristically weak and unoriginal.
 The critical rejection of music that Barber considered to be among his best sent him into a deep depression.
 In recent years, a revised version of Antony and Cleopatra, for which Menotti provided collaborative assistance, has enjoyed some success.